 These certifications give job seekers and employees a competitive advantage.
 Thus, It is a great asset to include on your resume.

-These certificates are valid proof of knowledge of Italian to study at University in Italy.
+These certificates are valid proof of knowledge of Italian to study at a University in Italy.
 These are also compulsory for any international student applying for any university in Italy.

-If you aim to obtain a resident visa or permanent resident from the Italian Government, you have to take one of these tests.
+Suppose you aim to obtain a resident visa or permanent resident from the Italian Government.
+In that case, you have to take one of these tests.

 Plus, It will also boost your confidence, and of course, confirmation of your Italian competency level.